 Wouldn’t it be great if your kids had access to a water supply at the sandbox or in the mud kitchen?
 Well guess what!
 They can!
 I’m going to show you how you can add a source of running water to your backyard play space in minutes.
 It’s a simple solution that’s fast, easy and cheap.
 In fact, it may not cost you a dime!

-If your kids love water-play as much as the hooligans do, you’re going to love this idea!
+If your kids love water-play activities as much as the hooligans do, you’re going to love this idea!

 The quest to add running water to our play area:

 Now, to be honest, what I really wanted was a water pump like Teacher Tom’s.
 I mean, what kid wouldn’t love to pump his own water from an antique hand pump?